 Escape rooms are physical rooms that you’re “locked” in.
 You and your friends visit the building where the game is hosted, and that’s where you play out the full escape room.

-A huge reason behind why we make mobile escape rooms instead of traditional ones, is so that people who aren’t normally exposed to escape room style games—which is likely if you’re in a small town—can enjoy them, too.
+A huge reason behind why I make mobile escape rooms instead of traditional ones, is so that people who aren’t normally exposed to escape room style games—which is likely if you’re in a small town—can enjoy them, too.

 How Are Traveling Escape Rooms Different?